JaakkoLipsanen/abc-ide/README.md

 ## abc-ide
-An code snippet editor made with Java + JavaFX for Javalabra course.
+A code snippet editor made with Java + JavaFX for Javalabra course.
-Supports auto-indent, syntax higlighting and compiling and running files with a click of a button. stdin/stdout of the program is captured and shown on a console inside the program.
+Supports auto-indentation, syntax higlighting as well as compiling and running files with a click of a button. stdin/stdout of the program is captured and shown on a console inside the program.

 ![demo gif](dokumentaatio/demo_video.gif)
 ![screenshot](dokumentaatio/screenshot.png)